ZEISS-PiWeb/PiWeb-Api/_pages/023-catalogues.md

 {% assign caption="GetCatalogues" %}
 {% assign icon=site.images['function-get'] %}
-{% assign description="Fetches a single or multiple catalogues identified by its uuids or all catalogues if no uuid is passed." %}
+{% assign description="Fetches one or more catalogues identified by its uuids or all catalogues if no uuid is passed." %}
 {% capture parameterTable %}

  Name          | Type                    | Description
 ---------------|-------------------------|--------------------------------------------------
-catalogueUuids | ```Guid[]```            | Parameter is optional and my include the uuids of the to be fetched catalogues. returnEntries  | ```bool```              | Parameter is optional and indicates if the catalogue entries should be returned. token          | ```CancellationToken``` | Parameter is optional and gives the possibility to cancel the asyncronous call.
+catalogueUuids | ```Guid[]```            | Parameter is optional and my include the uuids of the to be fetched catalogues.
+If no uuid is given all catalogues will be fetched. returnEntries  | ```bool```              | Parameter is optional and indicates if the catalogue entries should be returned. token          | ```CancellationToken``` | Parameter is optional and gives the possibility to cancel the asyncronous call.
 {% endcapture %}